 WILLINGNES TO DEVELOP

-A desire to know new things and to improve themselves and the company.
-Individual level it means that a person wants to be more qualified and up to date with changes and tendencies in their professional area.
+A desire to learn new things and to improve themselves and the company.
+On an individual level it means that a person wants to become more qualified and up to date with changes and tendencies in their professional area.
 They also have a desire and passion for improving their own work, working methods and organisation processes in a way that proves more effective.